Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Vikings stats and trends

-- Minnesota has six wins against the spread in 11 games this season.
+- Minnesota has played 11 games, with six wins against the spread.

 - This season, the Vikings are winless ATS when entering a game as a favorite of 7 points or more.

-- Minnesota's games this year have hit the over on six of 11 set point totals (54.5%).
+- Minnesota's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

 - Minnesota is 6-0 against the spread and 4-2 overall this season when the team puts up more than 26.3 points.

-- In games that Minnesota churns out more than 376.8 yards, the team is 5-2 against the spread and 5-2 overall.
+- When Minnesota piles up more than 376.8 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Vikings have eight giveaways this season, while the Lions have 13 takeaways.
+- This year, the Vikings have eight turnovers, five fewer than the Lions have takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.